xjzi/compression/README.md

 - Benchmarking uses the `criterion` crate.
 - Testing uses the native testing features.
 ## Structure
 The logic is in the local library called `compression`. `main.rs` uses the library to take bytes from stdin and either compress or decompress them, then prints the result to stdout.
-Each compression algorithm is imported as a submodule of the `compression` library.
+There's only Huffman Coding, so nested directories are unnecessary.
 The error handling is not very robust, it will crash with an invalid file to decompress or an empty file.

 # Demonstration